Vecteur-libre/EnzyControl/README.md

 ## Inference

 To run sampling, we specify the settings in `config/inference_enzyme.yaml`.
+You need download our [checkpoint](https://drive.google.com/file/d/1loybOsNeAHSXVB4jCt8UqLJkYq_yLdME/view?usp=drive_link), and put it in the folder `"/weights/"`, then run the following command.

 ```python
 # Single GPU